Aleix Alcaraz: Formula Renault 2.0

 Later the same month, Alcaraz made his Formula Renault début at the final round of the Eurocup Formula Renault 2.0 season in Barcelona, finishing the two events in 24th and 23rd place respectively.
-In November 2006, he took part in the Italian Formula Renault 2.0 Winter Series for Cram Competition, finishing in 7th place with teammate and former Formula One driver Jaime Alguersuari winning all four races and the title.
+In November 2006, he took part in the Italian Formula Renault 2.0 Winter Series for Cram Competition, finishing in seventh place with teammate and former Formula One driver Jaime Alguersuari winning all four races and the title.

 In 2007, Alcaraz contested both the Eurocup Formula Renault 2.0 and Italian Formula Renault 2.0 series with the Petrom District Racing AP team, alongside Mihai Marinescu.
-In the Eurocup he finished in 19th place after two points finishes, whilst in the Italian championship he finished in the points on eight occasions to be classified in 17th place, despite missing the final round of the series at Monza.
+In the Eurocup, he finished in 19th place after two points finishes, whilst in the Italian championship he finished in the points on eight occasions to be classified in 17th place, despite missing the final round of the series at Monza.

 Formula Renault 3.5 Series

 In November 2007, Alcaraz sampled a Formula Renault 3.5 Series car for the first time, driving for Pons Racing at the opening winter test at Paul Ricard.
 Although he conducted the majority of his winter testing with the team, he was signed by Italian team RC Motorsport to contest the 2008 season.
-Despite an encouraging start to the season, when he finished in the points in only his second race, he left the team after the fourth round of the year at Silverstone and was subsequently replaced by Brazilian Claudio Cantelli.
+Despite an encouraging start to the season, when he finished in the points in only his second race, Alcaraz left the team after the fourth round of the year at Silverstone and was subsequently replaced by Brazilian Claudio Cantelli.

 Alcaraz did, however, return to the series at the following round of the season in Hungary, taking the seat of Máximo Cortés at Pons Racing, who had run into sponsorship problems.
 In his ten races for the team, he took a single points finish in the sprint race at Le Mans to eventually be classified 27th in the final standings.